Tiberius (son of Justinian II): History

 In 705, Justinian II, who had previously been emperor of the Byzantine Empire from 685 to 695, but had been usurped by Leontius, used a vast army of Khazars, Bulgars, and Slavs to retake the throne from Tiberius III, who had in turn overthrown Leontius.
-While Justinian led troops into the Empire, he left his wife, Theodora of Khazaria, behind in Bulgaria.
+While Justinian led troops into the Empire, he left his wife, Theodora of Khazaria, behind in Phanagoria, the capital of former Old Great Bulgaria, but at the time a principal city of the Khazar Empire.
 While there, she gave birth to Tiberius.
 Once Justinian had consolidated his hold on the throne, he sent for his wife and his newly born son.
 When they arrived in Constantinople in 706, Theodora and Tiberius were crowned augusta and augustus.
 In 710, when Pope Constantine visited Constantinople, he was welcomed by the Byzantine Senate and the young co-emperor Tiberius, before Constantine went on to meet Justinian II.

 In 711, the Theme of Cherson rebelled against Justinian II, led by an exiled general by the name of Bardanes.
 The rebels resisted a counter-attack, before the forces sent to attack the rebels themselves joined the rebellion.
 The rebels marched on the capital, Constantinople, and proclaimed Bardanes as Emperor Philippicus.
 During this time, Justinian II had been traveling to Armenia, and thus did not arrive in Constantinople in time to defend it, but only after it had fallen.
 He was arrested, and then executed outside the city in November 711.
 His head was kept by Bardanes as a trophy.
-Upon hearing the news of his death, Anastasia, his mother, took Tiberius, at this time six years old, to St. Mary's Church in Blachernae, for sanctuary.
+Upon hearing the news of his death, Anastasia, Justinian's mother, took Tiberius, at this time six years old, to St. Mary's Church in Blachernae, for sanctuary.
 He was pursued by men sent by Bardanes, who dragged him from the altar and murdered him outside of the church.